Ciel-Elyon/ITP125FinalProject/README.md

 Analysis:
-Apparently the longer the password is, the longer it takes to crack the passwords The first three passwords are easy to crack. the fourth one took like 2 minutes, and the fifth one took approximately 2 hours to crack
+Apparently the longer the password is, the longer it takes to crack the passwords The first three passwords are easy to crack. the fourth one took like 2 minutes, and the fifth one took approximately 200 seconds to crack
 Performance in screenshot included

 Yes there is a way that I can make the code faster.
 I can utiliza multiprocessing in the code.